mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 * Manage the TDM process as one transaction.
 * Perform the [error handling and the statistics gathering](12_tdm_error_handling_and_statistics.md).

-The **TDMOrchestrator.flow** should be created from the Logical Unit's Broadway template using a template as follows:
+The **TDMOrchestrator.flow** should be created from the Logical Unit's Broadway folder using a template as follows:

 ![image](images/11_tdm_impl_02.PNG)

-### Step 4 - Create the Sequence Initiation Flows
+### Step 4 - Create the Sequence Creation Flows

 The sequences are required when populating the target DB, thus the sequences definition and initiation is a mandatory part of the TDM implementation creation.
 These flows need to be defined in the Shared Objects of your project since they need to be available across various Logical Units.